 Tips for Vegetarians at Krispy Kreme

 - Pick any doughnut, save the choice for taste.
-Vegetarians don’t need to sort through the case for "safe" options — every doughnut on the standard US menu is vegetarian.
+Ordering is easy here: vegetarians don’t need to sort through the case for "safe" options — every doughnut on the standard US menu is vegetarian.
 Pick what looks best.

 - Hit the "Hot Now" light if you can.
 An Original Glazed pulled fresh off the conveyor is the experience the chain is built around.
 The dough recipe is the same warm or cool, but it’s noticeably better warm.